hvuSyslogic/EdgeFabricTutorials/c8fncli_tutorial/README.md

 ```

 You have to login to execute the following operations on a function:
-1.deploy
-2.list
-3.invoke
-4.remove
+- deploy
+- list
+- invoke
+- remove
 Login command is as follows:
 ```bash
 $c8fn-cli login --gateway https://127.0.0.1:8080 --tenant testtenant --fabric testdb --username demouser --password demopassword
 ```
 Here you specify tenant login credentials.
+### NOTE:
 Keep in mind all are compulsory parameters.

 tenant - tenant where you want to perform aforementioned operations on function.
 fabric - fabric where you want to perform aforementioned operations on function.